 People with diabetes are at risk for long-term problems affecting the eyes, kidneys, heart, brain, feet and nerves.
 The best way to prevent or delay these problems is to control your blood sugar and take good care of yourself.
 Want to learn more about your risk?
 Take the diabetes risk assessment.
 Brain Diabetes increases the … Read More

 Most of us get our eyes checked routinely — especially if we need a prescription for glasses or contacts.
 But there’s a more important reason to get annual examinations after age 65: the changes that occur with age.
-Even if our vision seems fine, certain age-related eye conditions develop very slowly, notes Cleveland Clinic Cole … Read More
+Even if our vision seems fine, certain age-related eye conditions develop very slowly, notes ophthalmologist Richard Gans, … Read More